Nicolò Corticchia

 Nicolò Corticchia (born 11 February 1993) is an Italian footballer who plays as a midfielder for L'Aquila.

 Career

 Juventus

-Born in Turin, Piedmont, Corticchia started his career at Serie A and hometown club Juventus F.C.
-He was a member of the under-17 team in 2009–10 season.
+Born in Turin, Piedmont, Corticchia started his career at Serie A and hometown club Juventus FC He was a member of the under-17 team in 2009–10 season.
 That season he was cautioned four times, thus suspended once; In the play-off round he was sent off once for the runner-up.
 Corticchia was the member of under-20 reserve from 2010 to 2012.
 Corticchia also received first team call-up in 2010–11 season from head coach Luigi Delneri.
 Corticchia played once for Juve in friendly in 2011–12 season, under coach Antonio Conte.

 Since 2012 Lega Serie A changed the age limit of the reserve to under-19, co-currently Corticchia moved to Italian third division club Carrarese along with Francesco Margiotta and Raffaele Alcibiade.
 Corticchia played 10 times in 2012–13 Lega Pro Prima Divisione, half of them were included in starting eleven.